belibug/Mold/README.md

 ## 🧙‍♂️ Mold in Action

+> [!IMPORTANT]
+>
+> Check out my in-depth [blog post](https://blog.belibug.com/post/ps-mold) for a step-by-step walkthrough and real-world examples of creating and deploying template

  Simply summon your template by name, answer questions based on template (or provide the answers upfront), and voilà!
 Your fully rendered files materialize right before your eyes. ✨

 ![image-20240709185546750](./assets/image-20240709185546750.png)